It started with a bold endeavour

 Our clients continue to be mainly aged care providers, both non-profit* and for-profit.
 They range from national care coordination agencies, hospitals, nursing homes, and hospices, to community-based services such as day rehabilitation centres, day care centres, and home care providers.

-*colloquially known as Voluntary Welfare Organisations (or VWOs).
+*colloquially known as Voluntary Welfare Organisations/ Social Service Agencies (or VWOs/ SSAs).

-Besides our commitment to our products and services, we also contribute as subject matter experts to a range of progressive research such as Hospitable Hospice, The Economics of Singapore Nursing Home Care, Safe But Soulless, and National Care Assessment Framework (IT).
+Besides our commitment to our products and services, we also contribute as subject matter experts to a range of progressive research/publications such as Hospitable Hospice, The Economics of Singapore Nursing Home Care, Safe But Soulless, Long Term Care Manpower Study, National Care Assessment Framework (IT) and Impact of Covid-19 on ILTC.